finos/spring-bot/chat-workflow/README.md

 ## Installation

-1. You will need a bean exposed in Spring implementing the interface `com.github.deutschebank.symphony.workflow.Workflow`.

-2. You will need to configure the `application.yml` for a bot as described in [Spring Boot Starter for Symphony Api](../symphony-api-spring-boot-starter/README.md).

-3. Add the following dependency in your application:
+1. Add the following dependency to your Spring Boot application:

 ```xml
 <dependency>